Extended Scalar Particle Solutions in Black String Spacetimes with Anisotropic Quintessence: Conclusion

 \section{Conclusion}

 Understanding the intricate interplay between quantum phenomena and the nature of dark energy is of the highest importance for a comprehensive understanding of our universe.
-In this study, we have extended our previous analysis \cite{Deglmann2025} on the Klein-Gordon equation for a scalar particle within the BCK spacetime.
-Our investigation focused on exploring the influence of quintessence, represented by the parameters $\alpha_{\scaleto{Q}{5pt}}$ and $N_{\scaleto{Q}{5pt}}$, on the radial KG solutions with extended domains.
+In this study, we have extended our previous analysis on the Klein-Gordon equation for a scalar particle within the BCK spacetime, which features the core components of our investigation: mass distribution, an event horizon, and a Kiselev-like fluid.
+Our analysis focused on exploring the influence of quintessence, represented by the parameters $\alpha_{\scaleto{Q}{5pt}}$ and $N_{\scaleto{Q}{5pt}}$, on the radial KG solutions with broader radial domains, defined separately for each case.
 By doing so, we were able to investigate the emergence of \enquote{dark phases} in these extended solutions.

-For $\alpha_{\scaleto{Q}{5pt}} = 0$ and $\alpha_{\scaleto{Q}{5pt}} = 1/2$, we obtained solutions valid for a large radial domain, revealing that the quintessence contribution significantly affects the wave function, especially at larger distances.
-On the other hand, for $\alpha_{\scaleto{Q}{5pt}} = 1$, the domain was unrestricted, highlighting the combined influence of quintessence and the cosmological constant by means of the parameter $N_{\scaleto{QL}{5pt}}$.
-Moreover, this regime is of great importance, even within our hypothetical cylindrical universe, since these solutions allow for valuable future comparisons with the realistic case of spherical symmetry, for which we have recent observational constraints \cite{DESI2025,DESCollaboration2025}.
+For $\alpha_{\scaleto{Q}{5pt}} = 0$ and $\alpha_{\scaleto{Q}{5pt}} = 1/2$, the solutions revealed that the quintessence contribution significantly affects the wave function, especially at larger distances.
+Likewise, the regime of $\alpha_{\scaleto{Q}{5pt}} = 1$ combined the influence of the quintessential fluid and the cosmological constant by means of the parameter $N_{\scaleto{QL}{5pt}}=N_{\scaleto{Q}{5pt}}+ 1/l^{2}$, showing how the quintessence contribution would dominate over the cosmological constant.
+Moreover, the regime of $\alpha_{\scaleto{Q}{5pt}} = 1$ is of great importance, even within our hypothetical cylindrical universe, since these solutions allow for valuable future comparisons with the realistic case of spherical symmetry, for which we have recent observational constraints \cite{DESI2025,DESCollaboration2025}.

 By employing these solutions, we have demonstrated the existence of quintessence-induced phase shifts in the radial wave functions for the black string scenarios (both standard and cloudless).
 We termed them \enquote{dark phases} since they are directly associated with the quintessence parameter $N_{\scaleto{Q}{5pt}}$.
 These phases are particularly evident near the event horizon.